fullcalendar/fullcalendar-docs/_docs-v4/resource-data/addResource.md

 .addResource( resource, [ scrollTo ] )
 </div>

-The `resource` argument should be an object with raw [Resource](resource-object) properties.
+The `resource` argument should be an object with [raw Resource properties](resource-parsing) properties.
 Example:

 ```js
 var calendar = new Calendar(calendarEl, {